Welcome to Duo Interpretation!

 Our camp kit can help you learn what you need to know to successfully prepare your first interp speech.

-Developing Characters: Intro to Interpretation Speech Camp
+Intro to Interpretation Workshop

-With six hours of instruction and activities, an easy-to-follow facilitator guide, printable student activity packets, and slides, even a novice parent can successfully lead students through this camp.
+With six hours of instruction and activities, an easy-to-follow facilitator guide, printable student activity packets, and slides, even a novice parent can successfully lead students through this workshop.
 Recordings of the live event are also available for family or group use.

 Duo FAQs